3xistentialcrisis/Week-1-IP/README.md

 Kindly feel free to make any contribution to the code behind this webpage.
 ### License
 MIT License
 Copyright (c) 2019.
-Wanjiku KaranjaS
+Wanjiku Karanja